John Cale

 The engineer misread Cale's handwritten title and thus the tracks was named Santies on the LP track listing.
 The CD reissue calls it Sanities.

-The final lines of the song - "All so that it would be a stronger world / A strong though loving world / To die in" were misquoted by Alan Moore and Dave Gibbons in their comic Watchmen, appearing in the final panel of the comic's twelfth issue (October 1987).
-Fictional anti-villain Adrian Veidt paraphrased it - "I envision a stronger, loving world" - in the fifth episode of the Watchmen television series in 2019.
+A part of the final lines of the song - "All so that it would be a stronger world / A strong though loving world / To die in" were misquoted by Alan Moore and Dave Gibbons in their Watchmen comic, on a full page and the final panel of the comic's twelfth issue (October 1987).
+Fictional anti-villain Adrian Veidt got it wrong again - "I envision a stronger, loving world" - in the fifth episode of the Watchmen television series in 2019.

 What happened to Mama's Song?